kbss-cvut/jopa-examples/example07-jopa-plural-dp-inheritance/README.md

 resolve which concrete implementation should the object be an instance of.

-This is shown by the `Report`, `OccurrenceReport`, `AuditReport` and `SafetyIssueReport` classes in the demo. `Report` is an abstract superclass of all of the other.
+This is shown by the `Report`, `OccurrenceReport`, `AuditReport` and `SafetyIssueReport` classes in the demo. `Report` is an abstract superclass of all the others.
 When loading reports, the abstract `Report` class is given as return type.
 JOPA then has to determine for each loaded instance to which concrete subtype of `Report` it belongs.

 Notice also how `SafetyIssueReport` contains an attribute with references to other reports.
 This shows that polymorphic attribute values